Vatia13/react-native-remote-svg/Readme.md

 ```

 **Note:** When you load an image from the internet, you need to specify
-width/height of the image (default to 100, 100).
+width/height and color of the image (default to 100, 100).

 When you load a local image, width/height are not mandatory: